-- Start the vehicle with the booster battery and run the engine at an idle of 1200 to 1500 RPM for a couple of minutes. - 13.
-Stand on the right side of the Spyder roadster, apply brakes and start the engine.
+- 12. Start the vehicle with the booster battery and run the engine at an idle of 1 200 to 1 500 RPM for a couple of minutes. - 13.
+Apply brakes and start the engine.
 If it does not crank or it cranks slowly, wiggle the jumper cables to make sure they are making good contact and try again.
 If it still does not start, there might be a problem with the starting system.
 Have the vehicle transported (see TRANSPORTING THE VEHICLE in this section) and repaired by the nearest authorized Can-Am roadster dealer. - 14.
 As soon the engine starts, disconnect both jumper cables in the reverse connection order, starting with the NEGATIVE (-) cable connected to the Spyder roadster. - 15.
-Have the battery fully recharged with a battery charger (see MAIN-TENANCE PROCEDURES) or by a qualified service station as soon as possible.
+Have the battery fully recharged with a battery charger (see MAIN-TENANCE PROCEDURES subsection) or by a qualified service station as soon as possible.

 If the engine dies shortly after it has been jump started or when the jumper cables are disconnected, there might be a problem with the charging system.
-Have the vehicle transported (see TRANSPORTING THE SVEHICLE) and repaired by the nearest authorized Can-Am roadster dealer.
+Have the vehicle transported (see the TRANSPORTING THE VEHI-CLE) and repaired by the nearest authorized Can-Am roadster dealer.